Particular/docs.particular.net/nservicebus/lifecycle/ineedinitialization.md

 * located by [assembly scanning](/nservicebus/hosting/assembly-scanning.md).
 * created as one of the very first steps when the bus is created.
 * created on the same thread that is creating the bus.
-Instances are created in the order they appear in the scanned types list as a result of the assembly scan.
 * created with [`Activator.CreateInstance(...)`](https://msdn.microsoft.com/en-us/library/system.activator.createinstance) which means they
   * are not resolved out of an IoC container (even if they are registered there).
   * will not have any dependencies injected.
   * must have a default constructor.

 In Version 3 and Version 4, as instances are created `Init()` is called.
 In Version 5 this was changed to `Customize(BusConfiguration)`.
 All calls to either method are made in sequence on the thread that is creating the bus.
+The order of these calls is determined by the order of the scanned types list as a result of the assembly scan.

 Exceptions thrown by instances of `INeedInitialization` are unhandled by NServiceBus.
 These will bubble up to the caller creating the bus.